artman/Signals/README.md

 Installation
 ------------
 1) Copy the Signal.swift file over to your project.
-Done.
+2) Done.

-Where delegates and notifications are too cumbersome and contain too much boilerplate, Signals is simple, modern and powerful.

 Become more productive
 ----------------------

+Where delegates and notifications are too cumbersome and contain too much boilerplate, Signals is simple and modern.

 Would you rather do this to implement a delegate:
 - Create a protocol that defines what is delegated
 - Create a delegate property on the class that wants to provide delegation